yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 ### 3.1.
 Statements

+- Statements can be terminated by either a newline or a semicolon (`;`).
-- Statements are written one per line.
+- Semicolons are optional if a statement is on its own line.
-- The use of semicolons (`;`) to terminate or separate statements is forbidden and will result in a syntax error.
+- To place multiple statements on a single line, you must separate them with semicolons.

 #### Assignment Statements